adrianp2021/SEI-Project-1/README.md

 # General Assembly - Project 1

+## Overview

-This is the first project for the Software Engineering Immersive course, where I used for the first time JavaScript.
+This was the first project for the GA Software Engineering Immersive course, where I used JavaScript for the first time.

 ![13B10997-0874-48A2-8487-E825DF1286EF](https://user-images.githubusercontent.com/83225952/128079151-677d6296-d12b-4ca4-99c6-f90e619e1358.jpeg)

-# Task and timeframe
+## Brief

 Within a timeframe of 8 days, I had to build a fully functional browser game with vanilla JavaSript.

-# Technologies used
+## Technologies used

 - HTML5
 - CSS3